 One of the most critical processes in making hard cider is cleaning and sanitizing.
 It’s the easiest way to make a bad batch of hard cider and ruin the best hard cider recipe.
 Officially, this is a two-step process.
 There are cleansers and there are sanitizers on the market.
 Why not one product to do it all?
 Partly because you must pass specific standards to label a product as a sanitizer, which costs a fair amount of money.

 One Step is a no rinse cleanser developed specifically for home fermenters.
+Find a link to it on The Shop Page.
 It doesn’t foam, it doesn’t need rinsing, and it actually has some sanitizing characteristics.
 However, it can’t be called a sanitizer or marketed as one.
 That doesn’t mean I haven’t successfully used it for cleaning and sanitizing.
 However, I have adapted my cleansing and sanitizing practices to be more inline with the official classifications.
 I use One Step for cleaning, which it does phenomenally, and I currently use Star San for sanitizing (but that’s a future post).

 For this post, I’m highlighting the cleansing process.
 Specifically, cleansing the bottles you intend to use for your hard cider.
 If you are like me, you hoard bottles for your hard cider.
 This means they’ve had cider, beer, or some other beverage in them.
 They are dirty and if you didn’t remember to rinse your bottles before they dried up inside, you need to clean them.